20 Dakika

 20 Dakika ("20 Minutes") is a Turkish television drama series broadcast on Star TV.
 This story talks about a beautiful family.
 A father, mother, daughter and a son that lived together in happiness and peace.
-One day, the police stormed in and took the mother (Tuba Buykustun) to jail.
+One day, the police stormed in and took the mother (Tuba Büyüküstün) to jail.
 She was suspected of committing a murder and sentenced to 20 years in prison.
-Her husband (Ilker Aksum) tries to prove her innocence while at the same time the criminal investigator (Firat Celik) tried to find as much evidence as he can to find out the truth.
-But the big question is did she really commit the murder?
+Her husband (Ilker Aksum) tries to prove her innocence while at the same time the criminal investigator (Firat Celik) attempts to find as much evidence as he can to discover the truth.
+The big question however is did she really commit the murder?